danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 #### `intraType(loader, path) <> string | void`

-This gets the type of an intra-module file named by the indicated relative `path`.
+This gets the type of an intra-module resource file named by the indicated relative `path`.
 The return values are the same as for `$Io0::fileType` (see which).

 `path` is expected to be a string identifying a relative file path within the